BloomTech-Labs/ds/docs/index.md

 - Contribute to Product Vision Document
 - Identify user problems that DS can help solve
-- What data do you have?
+- Assess your data.
+What do you have?
 What do you need?
 What can you get?
 - Choose DS problem(s) to work on

 ## [Cycle 1: Data + Baseline](cycle1.md)